TKristof09/Galactapedia-parser/ReadMe.md

 ## Notes
 You may want to add the profile as a global profile in Voice Attack to use it alongside other profiles such as HCS voicepacks

+If you want to stop the TTS at any point, just say stop/stop talking/thanks/thank you